mosets/docs/fields.md

  This sets the number of decimal points of the field.

  #### Decimal Point
  This sets the separator for the decimal point.
-By default, it is a dot (.).
+By default, it is a dot `.`.

  #### Thousand Separator
  You can customize the thousand separator.
-By default, it is a comma (,).
+By default, it is a comma `,`.

 ### Skype {#fieldtype-skype}
-Mosets Tree provides a link in listings for users to connect the listing's owners through Skype.
+Skype displays a link for users to connect the listing's owners through Skype.

  #### Action
- You can decide which action you want the Skype link works.
-You can set the link as to view the Skype profile of the listing's owner, add the owner to own Skype's contact, call or start a text chat with the listing's owner or send a file to the listing's owner through Skype.
+ You can choose which action you want the Skype link to perform when it's clicked.
+You can set the action to view the Skype profile of the listing's owner, add the owner to own Skype's contact, call or start a text chat with the listing's owner or send a file to the listing's owner through Skype.

 ### Tags {#fieldtype-tags}
 Tags let your users to organize information using keywords separated by commas.
-Tags shown in listings are able to click which will show all listings that having the same tag.
+Tags shown in listings are clickable, which will in turn show all listings having the same tag value.

  #### Max. characters
  This parameter allows you to set the maximum number of characters allowed in tags field.